Super Bowl LV: How to Watch, Halftime Show, Performers and More

 How to watch/stream: CBS is the home of Super Bowl LV, so on TV, head there.
 You can also stream the game on CBS All Access.
 Additionally, stream for free on CBSSports.com as well as on the CBS Sports app on your phone.

-And after the game ends, be sure to watch ET's coverage of the halftime show and more on Monday's episode.
+And after the game ends, be sure to watch ET Live's post-show on ETLive.com or on the ET Live app, as well as ET's coverage of the halftime show and more on Monday's episode.
 Check your local listings.

 Who is singing the national anthem?
 Eric Church and Jazmine Sullivan will deliver "The Star-Spangled Banner" before the game.
 Additionally, H.E.R. will sing "America the Beautiful."